LiskArchive/lips/proposals/lip-nazar-architecture.md

 **Which tool will we use for IPC communication?**

 We are not finalizing any tool at the moment to implement the IPC channel concept.
-Probable and available options are custom node implementation, PM2 implementation or to look for any other tool for this purpose.
+Probable and available options are a custom node implementation, the PM2 implementation or to look for any other tool for this purpose.
 We will probably experiment with all options to choose the best one for our architecture.

 **What is the database component?**